 The static semantics describes what can be known about a program before it runs: the type of every expression, the conformance of every class to its parents, and the well-formedness of every contract.
 A program that passes these checks is elaborated; one that fails is rejected, and never reaches the dynamic semantics of Chapter 5.

-We proceed in the manner of The Definition of Standard ML: first the semantic objects—the types and bindings the rules manipulate; then the relations among them—conformance and lookup; then the inference rules that assign types to phrases.
+We proceed in this manner: first the semantic objects—the types and bindings the rules manipulate; then the relations among them—conformance and lookup; then the inference rules that assign types to phrases.

 4.1Types